You can find a repository of good solutions to the book exercises here.

 ;;(p (p (p (p (p (sine 0.05))))))

-1. How many times is the procedure p applied when (sine 12.15) is evaluated?
+How many times is the procedure

-As can be seen above the procedure is applied five times.
+is evaluated?As can be seen above the procedure is applied five times.

-So, the basic intuition is that sine is applied as many times as angle can be divided by three until the absolute result is smaller than 0.1.
+.
 To describe this mathematically, we need the notion of a ceiling (as we want to output an integer).
-So, we can write
+So, we can writeThus, we can write the number of required computations as

 \(\Bigg\lceil\dfrac{\log\dfrac{12.15}{0.1}}{\log{3}}\Bigg\rceil = 5\)